lsst-it/ittn-024/index.rst

 - Villa Pachon
 - Generator Main

-This document explains briefly the various connections used, both copper and fiber for the various areas located in Cerro Pachon.
+This document explains briefly the various connections used, both copper and fiber for the areas located in Cerro Pachon.

-As a reminder, all fiber optic connections are born inside the second floor of the computer room, specifically in rack A7.
+As a reminder, all fiber optic connections are born inside the second floor of the computer room in rack A7.
 In this rack, all-optical headers are concentrated and connect to different areas of the calibration hill and villa pachon.

 Calibration Hill